WebXpertAlando/Web_Scraping_Airline_Reviews/README.md

 - Display Topics Using WordCloud.
 - Distribute Sentiments/Ratings as positive/negatives Using Normal Distibution.

-# Python Implementation of web scraping airline Reviews
+# Python Implementation of Web Scraping Airline Reviews
 ## Libaries Used:
 - Pandas
 - Seaborn